Dieser Artikel ist auch verfügbar auf: Deutsch

 Kuala Lumpur is not only the capital of Malaysia or a nice city for a stopover.
 It’s so much more than that!
 A melting pot of many nations and a varied mixture of Malay, Chinese, Indian, Tamil, Thai and many more people living in this amazing city.

-Kuala Lumpur – sights and attractions
+Kuala Lumpur – Sights and Attractions

 In our guide I’d like to show you 15 things and sights which you should visit if you stay a couple of days in the city.
 Take your time and explore KL, it’s definitely worth it!